YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 * [Controlling audio playback](/CIC/Guides/Implement_Client_Features.md#ControlAudioPlayback)

 ## PlayStopped event {#PlayStopped}
 Reports to CIC that the client has stopped playback with the information on the audio stream.
-Send this event in the following scenario:
+Send this event message in the following scenario:

 1. The client sends CIC a user voice request ([`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)) to stop playback of an audio stream.
-2. CIC responds with the [`PlaybackController.Stop`](/CIC/References/CICInterface/PlaybackController.md#Stop) directive, as the result of voice recognition by Clova.
+2. CIC responds with the [`PlaybackController.Stop`](/CIC/References/CICInterface/PlaybackController.md#Stop) directive message, as the result of voice recognition by Clova.
-3. The client stops playback of the audio stream and sends the PlayStopped event to CIC.
+3. The client stops playback of the audio stream and sends the PlayStopped event message to CIC.

 ### Context fields